-A decade in development, the GHG Reservoir (G-res) Tool was created through a multi-stakeholder research project led by the International Hydropower Association (IHA) and the UNESCO Chair for Global Environmental Change.
+A decade in development, the GHG Reservoir (G-res) Tool was created through a multi-stakeholder research project led by the International Hydropower Association (IHA) and the UNESCO Chair in Global Environmental Change.

 The tool uses a conceptual framework created with scientists from the University of Quebec at Montreal (UQAM), the Norwegian Foundation for Scientific and Industrial Research (SINTEF) and the Natural Resources Institute of Finland (LUKE).